 Conducting focus groups with your employees can help you explore their awareness, attitudes, opinions and behaviours in relation to workplace gender equality.
 They can reveal differences between what your organisation thinks it is doing and employees’ actual experiences.
-The group setting can support employees to express their views and can reveal strengths, weaknesses and opportunities they may not otherwise have been uncovered.
+The group setting can support employees to express their views and develop solutions.

 Focus groups are better suited to smaller numbers of participants.
 While they may take longer to conduct and analyse than a survey, focus groups can provide deep insights that can help you progress gender equality in your workplace.